What is fire insurance?

 Fire insurance works much like any insurance policy works.
-You purchase coverage and if a fire occurs, you file a claim.
+You purchase coverage, and if a fire occurs, you file a claim.
 If circumstances warrant it, your insurance company pays for the damage the fire caused up to the policy limits minus any deductible you selected for your policy.

 Lastly, your home may not be protected if it remains vacant for more than 30 days.
-Most home policies limit coverage on vacant houses because empty houses invite trouble that increases the risk for substantial loss.
-Should you need to leave your home vacant for an extended period, talk to your insurance representative about getting vacant home insurance.
+Most home policies limit coverage on vacant houses because empty houses invite trouble that increases the risk for a substantial loss.
+(Essentially, homeowners aren’t there to help mitigate losses, which can mean bigger bills if disaster strikes.)

 It depends on the type of policy and how it’s written.
 For example, the HO3 policies we offer can cover the replacement cost of your home, but some policies on the market today may only insure your home for its actual cash value (ACV).
 For example, an HO1 policy can be written as replacement cost or ACV coverage for the home.

 Understanding the difference between these two terms can be the difference between having sufficient coverage and ending up without enough money to rebuild your home.

 Insuring your home for its replacement cost means your insurance company pays what it costs to rebuild your home from the ground up.
 It covers the exact square footage with the same type and quality of building materials.
 Actual cash value only covers the depreciated value of your home.
 ACV policies are often cheaper, but that’s because they cover less of your home’s value.
 People don’t always realize that their dwelling coverage limit is less than what they need to replace their home.

 Lenders have an insurable interest in your property, so they typically want you to get valid home insurance that includes fire coverage.
 Even if you aren’t required to get a policy, protecting your largest asset with insurance makes a lot of sense.
 The average cost of a fire damage claim is $77,340.